 Hollywood productions these days.
 Look for him in Inherent Vice

-(gymnastics) and John Gall (baseball), as well as pro cyclist Chris Horner.
+(gymnastics) and John Gall (baseball), as well as retired pro cyclist Chris Horner.

-controller, the mayor, a couple film critics and NHL hockey referee Mark Lemelin
+controller, the mayor, a couple film critics and Pyeongchang Olympic hockey and former NHL referee Mark Lemelin

 among others, and interviewed NRDC senior